• Skip to main content

 Hire an Architect

-Next up, we worked with my Dad, an architect with more than 40 years of professional design experience.
+Next up, we worked with Red Pencil Design (full disclosure: my dad, an architect with more than 40 years of professional design experience.)
 Your architect will work with you to create a floor plan and elevations that meet your needs and desires and bring your vision to life, while staying within your desired construction costs.
 They will also advise you on building codes and regulations, and help you choose materials and finishes.
 No matter where you are in the world, you can find an AIA chapter that can lead you to an architect within your region.
 Look for the AIA initials after the name of any architect you consider for your project.
 AIA architects remain current with professional standards through continuing education and subscribe to a code of ethics and professional conduct that assure clients, the public and colleagues of their dedication to high standards in professional practice.

 Obtain a Construction Quote